 Try to go regularly.
 “Ideally once a week over the summer months would be great,” says Warren Smith of the Warren Smith Ski Academy.
 “It’ll keep the muscles firing and the confidence up.”

 We have a guide to dry slopes and real snow slopes – and there’s no doubt the real snow slopes provide the best skiing surface.
 There are six in the UK: The Snow Centre in Hemel Hempstead, Chill Factore in Manchester, Snozone in Leeds and Milton Keynes, Snow Factor in Braehead, and The Snow Dome in Tamworth.

 Go to a Glacier

 You don’t have to schlep to the southern hemisphere to ski a real mountain in summer.
 Several glaciers in the Alps are open for skiing for part, or all, of the summer season – and if the weather’s good they can provide a platform for a blissful holiday.

 Glacier skiing is a radically different experience from winter skiing.
-You ski in the morning (wearing suncream with the highest sun protection factor you can lay your hands on), and then devote the afternoon to biking, swimming, playing tennis, skateboarding, trampolining, football, rafting, canyoning, rock-climbing, zorbing…or just lazing in the sun.
+You ski in the morning (wearing suncream with the highest sun protection factor you can lay your hands on), and then devote the afternoon to adventure sports, or just lazing around in the sun.
 It can be a very relaxing, mellow time.

 Bear in mind, however, that the glaciers aren’t enormous, and it’s best to sign up for a summer camp to give the trip some focus.
 Several Alpine glaciers host busy summer programmes, including Stages Henri Authier and Snoworks, on the Grande Motte in Tignes, DA Camps in Les Deux Alpes, and on the Hintertux glacier, which is open all year.